GuessWhatGame/guesswhat/config/oracle/README.md

 # Oracle config

-The oracle task requires to produce a yes-no answer for any object within a picture given a natural language question.
+The oracle task requires to produce a yes-no answer for any object within an image given a natural language question.
-Given an question, a picture and a specific object in the picture, the oracle must provide a valid yes/no answer
+Given an question, an image and a specific object in the image, the oracle must provide a valid yes/no answer

 The configuration file is divided into four parts:
  - Oracle inputs